uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

 <a href="#_" class="lightbox" id="img0">
   <img src="/assets/images/stellar_persona.jpg">
 </a>
-<figcaption>One of the personas we used for the organizer site.</figcaption>
+<figcaption style="margin-top:-1.5em;">One of the personas we used for the organizer site.</figcaption>
 </figure>

 ### Ideation